open-energy-transition/Oh-my-Grid/docs/starter-kit.md

   <figcaption class="image-caption">OhmyGrid legend for transmission grid mapping.
 Click to enlarge.</figcaption>
 </div>

-1. Add our custom paint style which you can find [here](https://raw.githubusercontent.com/open-energy-transition/color-my-grid/refs/heads/main/ohmygrid-default.mapcss).
+1. To add our custom paint style to JOSM, go to `Preferences → Map Paint Styles` and press the "+" in the top right.
+Then you can paste this [URL](https://raw.githubusercontent.com/open-energy-transition/color-my-grid/refs/heads/main/ohmygrid-default.mapcss).
+If this does not work, you can also download the raw [file](https://github.com/open-energy-transition/color-my-grid/blob/main/ohmygrid-default.mapcss) on your device, and add it.

-2. To add to JOSM, go to `Preferences → Map Paint Styles` and press the "+" in the top right.
-Then you can paste this [URL](https://raw.githubusercontent.com/open-energy-transition/grid-mapping-starter-kit/refs/heads/main/josm-config/transmission_grid_mapping_style.mapcss) or the file saved on your device.
-We recommend using this MapCSS file for [low-density grids](https://raw.githubusercontent.com/open-energy-transition/color-my-grid/refs/heads/main/ohmygrid-default.mapcss) and this one for [high-density grids](https://raw.githubusercontent.com/open-energy-transition/color-my-grid/refs/heads/main/ohmygrid-default.mapcss).
+2. (Optional) We recommend using this MapCSS file for [low-density grids](https://raw.githubusercontent.com/open-energy-transition/color-my-grid/refs/heads/main/ohmygrid-default.mapcss) and this one for [high-density grids](https://raw.githubusercontent.com/open-energy-transition/color-my-grid/refs/heads/main/ohmygrid-default.mapcss).
 3. You can use [ColorMyGrid](https://github.com/open-energy-transition/color_my_map), our MapCSS Generator tool, to easily adapt the MapCSS file to fit any special requirements you might have.
 4. In the ColorMyGrid repo you will also find the raw data to edit the [map legend](https://raw.githubusercontent.com/open-energy-transition/color-my-grid/refs/heads/main/legend/power-grid-legend.png).